Michael Smith (newspaper reporter)

 Smith won a British Press Award in 2006 for Specialist Writer of the Year.
 The award was for his work in revealing the Downing Street memo.

 Smith obtained the first six of the eight Downing Street Memos while working for the Daily Telegraph.
 The second set of two documents, including the Downing Street memo itself, were obtained while he was working for the Sunday Times.
 He has also worked for the BBC and contributed to The Raw Story and New Statesman.

 He is the author of a number of books, including the UK Number 1 bestseller Station X: The Codebreakers of Bletchley Park (1998).
 This was subsequently televised and updated in 2011 as The Secrets of Station X: How the Bletchley Park Codebreakers Helped Win the War.
 Other books by Smith include Killer Elite: The Inside Story of America's Most Secret Special Operations Team (2006), which was updated in May 2011 to include the first accurate account of the killing of Osama bin Laden.

 Smith's book Foley: The Spy Who Saved 10,000 Jews (1999) led to Frank Foley, the MI6 head of station in Berlin during the 1930s being made Righteous Among the Nations, the highest award the Jewish state can award to a gentile.
 According to Jewish aid workers, Foley saved "tens of thousands" of Jews from the Holocaust, giving them visas and passports to which they were not entitled, going into the concentration camps to get Jews out, and in the period after Kristallnacht in November 1938, hiding five or six Jews in his home every night.
 Foley: The Spy Who Saved 10,000 Jews was republished by Biteback as a Dialogue Espionage Classic in 2016.

 Before becoming a journalist, Smith was a member of the British Army, serving for nine years in the Intelligence Corps.
 After leaving the Army, he worked as a journalist, initially for BBC Monitoring.
 He then joined the Daily Telegraph where he worked as an assistant foreign editor, then a news reporter and finally Defence Correspondent.
 In 2005, he joined the Sunday Times where he specialised in defence and intelligence issues.
 Smith left the Sunday Times in 2012 to become a full-time author.

-Smith's most recent book is No Man Dies Twice, a detective/spy thriller set in Nazi Germany during the Second World War.
+Smith has written 16 works of non-fiction.
+His first novel Ritter: No Man Dies Twice, a detective/spy thriller set in Nazi Germany during the Second World War was published in February 2022.